 Our programs have reached over 433,657 people, including 274,621 children (138,861 girls and 135,760 boys).
 We are helping children surviving and recovering from the crisis by providing them with safe and protective environments, and access to quality education, food, warm clothes, shelter and healthcare.

-Every child should grow up in a safe, supportive family environment.
-Humanitarian crises and conflicts have terrible repercussions for children.
+Humanitarian crises, such as war and conflict, have terrible repercussions for children.
 Many children in Ukraine have witnessed violence, been displaced from their homes and may be suffering from the loss of their loved ones.